boxblinkracer/phpunuhi/README.md

 # custom set
 php vendor/bin/phpunuhi scan:usage --dir=./src --scanner=twig --set=storefront

+# verbose mode to show more output, like scanned files and so on
+php vendor/bin/phpunuhi scan:usage --dir=./src --scanner=twig --verbose
 ```

 > Please note, this is only a helper command to find unused translations in template files.